pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

     between what we currently have deployed
     and the new tile.

-1. Login to the Ops Manager UI.
+1. Login to the Tanzu Operations Manager UI.
 If the tile has unconfigured properties:

     1. Manually configure the tile and deploy